-It looks like DMAA, the ingredient in OxyElite Pro and Jack3d that may have caused the deaths of two soldiers, is gone for good, after supplement companies failed to produce any evidence proving the “naturalness” and safety of DMAA.
+It looks like DMAA is gone for good, after supplement companies failed to produce any evidence proving the “naturalness” and safety of DMAA.

 What Is DMAA?

-DMAA is short for “dimethylamylamine”, a stimulant related to amphetamine and ephedrine.
+DMAA is short for “dimethylamylamine,” and a stimulant related to amphetamine and ephedrine.

 All that, however, didn’t yet prompt anyone into action.
 Things only hit the roof when the U.S. Army, following the deaths of two soldiers, in February banned Jack3d and OxyElite Pro from its stores.
 Both soldiers had been using these supplements and, according to an Army spokesman, the Army was also aware of other cases where serious side effects occured.